Privacy Policy

 • You can ask the Practice not to use or share PHI for treatment, payment, or business operations.
 The Practice is not required to agree if it would affect your care.

-• If you pay for a service or health care item out-of-pocket in full, you can ask the Practice not to share PHI with your health insurer.
+• If you pay for a service or health care item out-of-pocket in full, you can request the Practice not to share PHI with your health insurer.

 • You can ask for the Practice not to share your PHI with family members or friends by stating the specific restriction requested and to whom you want the restriction to apply.